-This example is based on~\citep{boumal2016bmsmooth}.
+This example is based on~\citep{boumal2016bmapproach}.
 Consider the following semidefinite program, which occurs in robust PCA~\citep{mccoy2011robustpca} and as a convex relaxation of combinatorial problems such as Max-Cut, $\mathbb{Z}_2$-synchronization and community detection in the stochastic block model~\citep{goemans1995maxcut,bandeira2016lowrankmaxcut}:

 The symmetric cost matrix $C$ depends on the application.
-Interior point methods solve this problem in polynomial time, but involve significant work to enforce the conic constraint $X\succeq 0$ ($X$ symmetric, positive semidefinite).
-To avoid this, one possibility is to redundantly parameterize the search space as $X = YY\transpose$, where $Y$ is in $\Rnp$ for some well-chosen $p~\geq~n$~\citep{burer2005local}:
+Interior point methods solve this problem in polynomial time, though they involve significant work to enforce the conic constraint $X\succeq 0$ ($X$ symmetric, positive semidefinite).
+This motivates the approach of~\citet{burer2005local} to parameterize the search space as $X = YY\transpose$, where $Y$ is in $\Rnp$ for some well-chosen $p$:

 This problem is of the form of~\eqref{eq:P}, where $f(Y) = \trace(CYY\transpose)$ and the manifold is a product of $n$ unit spheres in $\Rp$: